 With his professorship, outside of hours involvement and personal commitments, Caleb finds he has limited time for his own interests of researching and perfecting his audio engineering.

-By using myhaven, Caleb now consolidates his most important, sought-after tacit knowledge into a single platform.
+By using myhaventime, Caleb now consolidates his most important, sought-after tacit knowledge into a single platform.
 Rooms with team functionality can be created for the topics frequently discussed with peers.
-And, instead of a lengthy meeting or inefficient means of collaboration, Caleb now directs his colleagues and students to a myhaven team room, so they can access information for themselves.
+And, instead of a lengthy meeting or inefficient means of collaboration, Caleb now directs his colleagues and students to a myhaventime team room, so they can access information for themselves.

 As team functionality allows for other users to contribute content and written feedback, Caleb has also created a room for his AI colleagues.
 Instead of sharing their regular updates on disparate platforms, Caleb and others within the group now formalise their continuous learning together and consolidate each new insight into a secure, central location.
 This allows each colleague to contribute ideas, collaborate on the work of others and retroactively access older content to build upon existing ideas.